 So what does this have to do with brand safety?
 Advertisers should expect both transparency and optimization tools for mobile in-app so that they can successfully invest their marketing budgets.
 While reporting and transparency remain important for in-app brand safety, what use is reporting without targeting?
 The ability to understand when a campaign is not working is of limited value without the tools to improve it.
 With eight in 10 mobile display ads being traded programmatically, it is imperative that advertisers leverage targeting tools that are built specifically for mobile in-app environments.

-Perfecting manual optimization in a technology-driven world, through whitelisting and blacklisting, is unrealistic and leaves brands exposed to unpredictable contextual alignment.
+Perfecting manual optimization in a technology-driven world, through exclusion and inclusion lists, is unrealistic and leaves brands exposed to unpredictable contextual alignment.
 In 2017 Statista reported a whopping 6.5 million applications in the app stores, with new ones appearing daily.
 Volume, while a benefit to machine learning and AI-based systems (like the ones that IAS employs), is a huge detriment to agencies and technology companies who are developing APIs based on manual data pulls.

 Based on internal analysis, programmatic in-app environments – while slightly more brand safe than desktop environments – produce significant challenges for brands.
 This is mainly due to a lack of reporting and optimization tools across the industry.
 That said, when in-app pre-bid targeting or automation is applied to programmatic environments, brands can virtually eliminate brand safety violations.
 Additionally, in a medium like in-app, it is important to take a programmatic-first approach as this is where the majority of media buying occurs.